BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_5_Accessing_Bitcoind_with_Rust.md

 ### Running Your Code

 You can access the [src code](src/17_5_main-getinfo.rs) and run it.
-Unfortunately, the "Block" info will come out a bit ugly because we don't have a library to prettify it.
+Unfortunately, the "Block" info will come out a bit ugly because this example doesn't include a library to prettify it.
 ```
 $ cargo run
    Compiling btc_test v0.1.0 (/home/standup/btc_test)